Second officer dies weeks after Florence ambush shooting that wounded 7 officers

-A second law enforcement officer has died several weeks after a shooting at a Florence County home where officials said investigators were ambushed as they attempted to serve a search warrant.
+A second law enforcement officer has died several weeks after a shooting at a Florence County home where investigators were ambushed as they attempted to serve a search warrant, officials said.

-Florence County Sheriff's Deputy Farrah Turner succumbed to her injuries less than three weeks after the shootout that also claimed the life of a Florence city officer and wounded five other officers.
+Florence County sheriff's investigator Farrah Turner succumbed to her injuries Monday, less than three weeks after the Oct.
+3 shootout that earlier claimed the life of a Florence city officer and wounded five other officers.

-On Oct.
-3, Turner was among three Florence County deputies who went to a home on Ashton Drive in Vintage Place, an upscale subdivision west of Florence, to serve a search warrant and interview 28-year-old Seth Hopkins about alleged sexual assaults of a minor.
-But Hopkins' 74-year-old father, disabled Vietnam War marksman Frederick Hopkins, was waiting for authorities when they arrived.
-He opened fire from a second-story window with a pistol and two military-style rifles, officials said.
+The day of the shooting, she was among three Florence deputies who went to a home on Ashton Drive in Vintage Place, an upscale subdivision west of Florence, to serve a search warrant and interview 28-year-old Seth Hopkins about alleged sexual assaults of a minor.

+But officials said Hopkins' 74-year-old father, disabled Vietnam War marksman Frederick Hopkins, was waiting for deputies when they arrived.
+He opened fire from a second-story window with a pistol and two military-style rifles, authorities said.

 Investigators later recovered nearly 130 guns from the home.